MicrosoftDocs/power-platform/power-platform/developer/catalog.md

 ---
 # Catalog components and templates

-Organizations where Developers & Makers build and share components and templates get more value from the Power Platform.
+Organizations where developers & makers build and share components and templates get more value from the Power Platform.
 Just building is not enough.
 Sharing power platform artifacts at scale fosters communities and support groups to emerge, incubate and unlock value from diverse set of personnel in an organization.

-Successful organizations adopt a *fusion teams* model whereby pro-developers, makers and admins all work together to help their fellow employees derive the highest value possible from the Power Platform.
+Successful organizations adopt a *fusion teams* model where pro-developers, makers and admins all work together to help their fellow employees derive the highest value possible from the Power Platform.

 The catalog in Power Platform enables developers and makers to: